RhodesPeter/online-console-options/README.md

 ####[jsbin.com](https://jsbin.com)
 ![alt tag](https://github.com/RhodesPeter/Console-Options/blob/Screenshots/jsbin.com.png)<br>

-  1. Supported languages: Javascript, HTML, CSS, CoffeeScript<br>
+  1. Supported languages: JavaScript, HTML, CSS, CoffeeScript<br>
   2. You can run code in the console and there is a built in error checker too.<br>
   3. Most of the functionality that a beginner needs can be used without signing up or a 'Pro' account.<br>

-<b>Pros:</b> Enables you to code Javascript alongside HTML and CSS.
+<b>Pros:</b> Enables you to code JavaScript alongside HTML and CSS.
 Share code with Gist. <br>
-<b>Cons:</b> A great tool for begginers with few flaws.<br>
+<b>Cons:</b> A great tool for beginners with few flaws.<br>
 <br>
 <br>

 ####[jsfiddle.net](https://jsfiddle.net/)
 ![alt tag](https://github.com/RhodesPeter/Console-Options/blob/Screenshots/jsfiddle.png)<br>

- 1. Supported languages: Javascript, HTML, CSS, CoffeeScript<br>
+ 1. Supported languages: JavaScript, HTML, CSS, CoffeeScript<br>
  2. You can run code in the console and there is a built in error checker too.<br>
  3. Most of the functionality that a beginner needs can be used without signing up to a 'Pro' account.<br>

 <b>Pros:</b> Built in tool to collaboratively code with others.
-Useful to code Javascript alongside HTML and CSS.<br>
+Useful to code JavaScript alongside HTML and CSS.<br>
 <b>Cons:</b> Tricky to get the hang of when starting out, best to use when code is needed to be built alongside HTML AND CSS.
 <br>
 <br>